 Now consider 2 hypothetical stocks, currently at $50 per share.
 Stock SSS is relatively stable, and has ranged between $40 and $60 per share over the past year, whereas stock VVV is more volatile, and has ranged from $30 to $70.
 Further, assume that the chance is 1/5 that either stock will be at some specific price within its historical range, listed in the table, at expiration.
 Obviously, a call for VVV with a strike of $50 will command a higher premium than the same call for stock SSS for the same expiration date, because there is a 20% chance that the VVV call premium will be worth $20 per share, and a 40% chance that it will be worth at least $10 per share, the most that the call for SSS will be worth.
 There is a chance that VVV will be at $30 per share, and that SSS will be no less than $40 per share, but this doesn't matter, because if the stock price is ≤ the strike price, then the options will expire worthless, and the chance that they will expire worthless is 50% for both stocks.
-Thus, if the VVV call has a chance of paying $20 per share, but the most that the SSS call will pay is $10 per share, and the chance that they will expire worthless is the same, then it makes sense that the VVV call is going command a higher premium, because it has a greater potential payoff.
+Thus, if the VVV call has a chance of paying $20 per share, but the most that the SSS call will pay is $10 per share, and the chance that they will expire worthless is the same, then it makes sense that the VVV call will command a higher premium, because it has a greater potential payoff.